bizabodedigital-sudo/accountingsuite/COOLIFY_DEPLOYMENT.md

 3. Verify the Dockerfile exists in the correct location:
    - Backend Dockerfile: `backend/Dockerfile`
    - Frontend Dockerfile: `frontend/Dockerfile`

+### Error: "No such container: [service-name]-[hash]"

+**This error occurs when containers haven't been created yet or failed to start.**

+**Solutions**:

+1. **If using Docker Compose:**
+   - Use `docker-compose.coolify.yml` instead of `docker-compose.yml`
+   - The Coolify-optimized file removes explicit `container_name` fields, allowing Coolify to manage container names
+   - Make sure all services are set to "Start" in Coolify
+   - Check the build logs to see if containers are being created

+2. **Check Build Status:**
+   - Go to each service in Coolify
+   - Check the "Builds" tab to see if the build succeeded
+   - If build failed, check the build logs for errors

+3. **Verify Docker Compose File:**
+   - Ensure you're using `docker-compose.coolify.yml` (recommended for Coolify)
+   - Or remove `container_name` fields from your compose file
+   - Coolify generates its own container names based on project/service names

+4. **Start Services:**
+   - In Coolify, make sure all services are in "Running" state
+   - If services show as "Stopped", click "Start" or "Redeploy"
+   - Wait for services to fully start (check health checks)

+5. **Check Dependencies:**
+   - Ensure MongoDB and Redis are running first
+   - Backend and Worker depend on MongoDB and Redis
+   - Frontend depends on Backend
+   - Services with `depends_on` will wait for dependencies to be healthy

 ### Common Issues